 - Extremely Aerodynamic Design: There are a couple aspects of this driver that make it aerodynamic.
 First, the raised center crown keeps airflow attached longer and reduces drag during the downswing.
 Next, the Aero Hosel design also reduced drag and leads to increase club head speeds.
 The last aspect of the aerodynamic design is the rounder toe, which TM says will reduce drag as well and increase club head speeds.
 Remember, every additional 1 mph of club head speed typically leads to about 3 additional yards on your drives.

-This driver is perfect for a beginner that wants a simple, non adjustable design that delivers long drives even on mishits.
+This driver is perfect for a beginner in 2020 that wants a simple, non adjustable design that delivers long drives even on mishits.

 The longest Callaway driver I have ever hit, the Callaway XR16, was a much needed release.
 Callaway hadn’t come out with a driver in a while that really caught fire, but this one stopped that trend.
 Although not extremely adjustable, I would say it is still more than necessary for beginners, as you can adjust face angle and lie.
 Who knows though, maybe you will make good use of it one day.
 However, I and many other golfers have noted that they noticed more spinny shots with this driver at times, leading to some ballooning in the air.